PasqualeEsposito/SPM-Huffman-encoding/README.md

 The aim of this project is to create a compressor algorithm, based on Huffman coding, that works in parallel.
-The parallel implementations are implemented with native threads and [FastFlow](https://github.com/fastflow/fastflow).<br /><br />
+The parallel implementations are implemented with C++ native threads and [FastFlow](https://github.com/fastflow/fastflow).<br /><br />
 **HOW TO RUN THE CODE:**
   1. Download the folder
   2. Generate the executable files using the command ```make```